SyzbaLinux/Vuetify-Tooltip/README.md

 # Vuetify-Tooltip
-Add an arrow to the vuetify tootltip
+the given css adda an arrow to the vuetify tootltip

+## Contributions
+All contributions and suggestions are welcome